-Failure to pay for Fire and Life Safety Code inspections performed will result in a notice of violation and enforcement in accordance with Article 11 of these rulesthis rule.
+Failure to pay for Fire and Life Safety Code inspections performed will result in a notice of violation and enforcement in accordance with Article 12 of these rulesthis rule.
 In addition, the Division shall not issue the Certificate of Occupancy and/or Certificate of Compliance.

-Failure to pay Certificate of Compliance Annual Fee may result in suspension of the Certificate of Compliance, subjecting the facility to the provisions outlined in Article 8.3 of these rules.
+Failure to pay Certificate of Compliance Annual Fee may result in suspension of the Certificate of Compliance, subjecting the facility to the provisions outlined in Article 9.3 of these rules.

+Failure to pay the Certificate of Compliance Annual Fee by the due date on the invoice will result in an additional fee of $50 for each month when the invoice goes unpaid past the due date.
+These additional fees will be applied to all outstanding Certificate of Compliance Annual Fees until such time as the full balance, including all accrued additional fees, is paid in full.
+The right to collect these fees extends to all prior fiscal years where a balance remains outstanding.

 Fees may be waived or modified when appropriate at the discretion of the Director or his their designee.
 Request for waiver or modification shall be in writing.